tapis-project/uh-hpc-in-the-cloud/block4/apps.md

 * revise existing apps
 * view information about each app such as its version number, owner, revision number in addition to the usual discovery capability

-The rest of this tutorial explains in detail about how to package your Tapis(Agave) app and register it with the Apps service.
+The rest of this tutorial explains in detail about how to package your Tapis(Agave) app, register your app with the Apps service and some other useful apps CLI commands.

 ### App Packaging